-When I first mentioned to my friend Sade that I will be writing about the types of questions you should ask before you say “I Do” and mentioned “sex”, she was somewhat surprised that these questions will be brought up before marriage – and I know exactly where she’s coming from.
+When I first mentioned to a friend that I’m writing about the types of questions you should ask before saying “I Do” and mentioned “sex,” she was somewhat surprised that these questions would be brought up before marriage – and I know exactly where she’s coming from.

 Well, there are ways to talk about sex without it being sexual.
-This is not a conversation to have in your “boudoir” with Marvin Gaye music playing in the background.
+This is not a conversation to have in your “boudoir” with Marvin Gaye playing in the background.
 You must be conscious of every appearance of evil.

-God created sex and it is a good thing.
+God created sex, and it is a good thing.
 God is not in the habit of creating bad stuff.
-I have heard people say that the Church has an obligation to talk more about these issues, and this is true, however, we have become a nation of people who love passing on their personal responsibilities onto others.
+I have heard people say that the Church has an obligation to talk more about these issues.
+However, we have become a nation of people who love passing on our personal responsibilities to others.
 What next are we going to ask the Church to do, give us sex lessons?
-Oh please, don’t get me started!
+Oh, please, don’t get me started!

 The goal is to become ONE.
 For that to happen, there has to be a lot of letting go of how it was done in the past.
 We have to start afresh and learn together as one.

-The word “cleave” means to cut off, to cling to, to hold on to, to separate from the old and embrace the new.
+The word “cleave” means to cut off, cling to, hold on to, separate from the old, and embrace the new.
 To put behind you everything you knew before, every habit, every way of doing it with others.
-To start afresh with your new partner, learn together and be one.
+To start afresh with your new partner, learn together, and be one.

-Therefore, you need to discuss sex and here are a number of good reasons why:
+Therefore, you need to discuss sex, and here are several good reasons why:

 Your future partner (FP) may be sexually more advanced than you.
-You need to find out what his/her expectations are.
+It would help if you found out what his/her expectations are.